awsdocs/amazon-elasticache-docs/doc_source/redis/backups-restoring.md

 **Important**
 You cannot restore from a backup created using a Redis \(cluster mode enabled\) cluster to a Redis \(cluster mode disabled\) cluster\.
 Redis \(cluster mode enabled\) clusters do not support multiple databases\.
 Therefore, when restoring to a Redis \(cluster mode enabled\) your restore fails if the \.rdb file references more than one database\.
+You cannot restore a backup from a cluster that uses data tiering \(for example, r6gd node type\) into a cluster that does not use data tiering \(for example, r6g node type\)\.

 Whether you make any changes when restoring a cluster from a backup is governed by choices that you make\.
 You make these choices in the **Restore Cluster** dialog box when using the ElastiCache console to restore\.
 You make these choices by setting parameter values when using the AWS CLI or ElastiCache API to restore\.